WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

 <aside class="warning"><strong>Note:</strong> The <code>shortened_url</code> in the response is the URL you will use to access the board you create!
-It is not returned at the end of the upload flow, rather when you create the empty board.</aside>
+It is not returned at the end of the upload flow, rather right now when you create the empty board.</aside>

 ## Add items to a board